 Succulents usually naturally occur in relatively arid environments with nutrient poor soil.
 They have evolved to use any available water very effectively, which also means they don’t do well with too much water.
 What this means when choosing soil for your indoor succulents is that you should always go for something very well draining and definitely not too rich.
 No peat or coco coir!
 It also means that most store-bought succulents should be repotted as soon as possible, as they’re often planted in soil that retains too much moisture which can cause rot very quickly.

 A good guideline is to use a mixture of regular potting soil and some type of gritty material: pumice, perlite or coarse sand.
 Although the ideal mixture depends on which kind of succulent you’re planting, equal parts grit and potting soil should often work well enough.
 Some succulent lovers also swear by extremely gritty mixtures that contain no potting soil at all, as these reduce the risk of rot even further.

-If you don’t feel like mixing your own soil (it can get a little messy, especially if you have to do it indoors), there are plenty of commercial succulent soil mixes out there that you can use, both with potting soil and without potting soil.
+If you don’t feel like mixing your own soil (it can get a little messy, especially if you have to do it indoors), there are plenty of commercial succulent soil mixes out there that you can use, such as this one with potting soil.

 What kind of planter do succulents need?

 When choosing a planter for your succulents, the same rules should be kept in mind: drainage is the keyword here.
 Standing water can kill your succulents before you even notice something is wrong.
 Many succulent lovers prefer using terracotta pots, as these are porous and allow for quick water evaporation.
 They also usually have a drainage hole, which is another must when it comes to succulent planters.